pme123/camundala/documentation/src/docs/functionalityDsls/apiDoc.md

 ### Create the Documentation
 - In your _sbt-console_:  `run`

-     - If you have more runnable applications you need to choose the api class.
+     - If you have more runnable applications you need to choose the _ApiCreator_ class.
 - This creates a YAML file (Open API) with your documentation.
 - In the console you find the paths to the created documentation.